This site is privately owned and is not affiliated with any government agency. Learn more here

 To check the status of your Fair Hearing request, click here.

-If you have questions about LIHEAP benefits in Tennessee or require further assistance, contact your local Housing Development Agency office.
-Find your nearest Housing Development Agency (HDA) office and contact information here.
+If you have questions about LIHEAP benefits in Tennessee or require further assistance, contact your local Community Action Agency office.
+Find your nearest CAA office and contact information here.

-You can find more contact information for the HDA here.
+You can find more contact information for the THDA here.

 While we are not affiliated with the government in any way, our private company engaged writers to research the Low Income Home Energy Assistance Program and compiled a guide that we believe is simple to use and easy to understand.
 Our goal is to help you get the benefits that you need by providing detailed information on the process.